 - Specifications for a 1999 Mazda Protege

-- How to Replace the Front Rotors & Brake Pads on a 2005 Ford Expedition
+- Step-by-Step: How to Replace Brake Pads on a 2006 Dodge Caravan

 While you might never have heard of it, Mazda's Familia compact sedan was at one time one of the most common cars in America.
 Sold in various markets as the Mazda 323 and GLC, you might recognize this little car better as the Mercury Tracer or Ford Escort.
 "Protege" was but one of the names the Familia went by, and one of the last before Mazda ended the Famila's 40-year production run in 2002.
 Call it badge engineering if you like, but the Protege's large family helped to make things like brake pad changes a simple matter of minutes.